-We are close to completing on our first two properties for Nacro BASS, one in Hastings and one in Egham, London.
+We are close to completing on two further properties for Nacro, one in Hastings and one in Egham, London.
 The Egham property we are aiming to complete on today (31 March) and we have exchanged contracts on the Hastings property with completion due on 8 April.

 There has been some progress up the chain for the Nacro property in Bristol.
 We are receiving regular updates but unfortunately legal processes are running very slowly at the moment.

 This month we added a new Property pipeline view to our Exchange where you can see properties where a sale is agreed and the best estimate of a completion date for each.

 The focus for our communication campaigns this month turned to the ISA market and we continued to increase posting across all our social feeds, so please follow us if you haven’t already.
 We are also about to conduct research across a small sample of our existing user base to identify key information for marketing purposes – what media our users like to read, what they think our strengths and weaknesses are, who are the key influencers in our market or how Assetz Exchange fits into their investment portfolio.
 If you’d be interested in helping us with this research, please email email@example.com to arrange a call.

 Our developers have been very busy this month adding many features that have been requested by users.
 If there is any feature or improvement you would like to see then please get in touch.

 - Property pipeline view added to the Exchange

 - Email alerts when a property update is posted (this can be switched off in your Account settings)

 - Change to the columns in the Summary report to make them consistent with the list view